-- CFPB pressure has caused many of the largest banks to reduce or eliminate overdraft and nonsufficient funds fees, saving Americans more than \$5.5 billion annually and particularly benefitting Black, Hispanic, and low-income customers who these fees disproportionately target.
-CFPB research found that 80% of overdraft/NSF fees are borne by just 9% of Americans. - Moved to slash credit card late fees by as much as 80 percent with a proposed rule that would save Americans \$9 billion per year.
+- Launched a crackdown on banking junk fees projected to save Americans \$5.5 billion annually.
+The rules, which would drastically rein in overdraft fees and ban nonsufficient funds fees entirely, will particularly benefit Black, Hispanic, and low-income customers who are disproportionately targeted by exploitative banking junk fees CFPB research found that 80% of overdraft/NSF fees are borne by just 9% of Americans. - Banned excessive credit card late fees reducing the typical fee from \$32 to \$8 which will save Americans \$9 billion per year.
 A CFPB study found that credit card late fees, which disproportionately target low-income and Black Americans, are not a meaningful incentive for cardholders to make on-time payments and effectively punish American families for living paycheck-to-paycheck. - Opened an initiative to scrutinize junk fees.
 During the subsequent public comment period, the agency received more than 50,000 public comments, demonstrating a high level of concern and interest. - Issued guidance warning companies that using deceptive practices to trap consumers into subscriptions is a violation of the law.
-The CFPB found subscription products often obscure important details and prevent consumers from cancelling. - Put the debt collection industry on notice that "pay-to-pay" fees charged on top of debt payments are illegal.
+The CFPB found subscription products often obscure important details and prevent consumers from cancelling. - Put the debt collection industry on notice that "pay-to-pay" fees charged on top of debt payments are illegal. - Warned banks against reopening customers' closed accounts to harvest extra fees.